firekind/athena/_sources/apis/athena.visualizations.rst.txt

 This package contains various classes and functions that help with visualizing the model and inputs / outputs.

-``experiment`` module
+``scalars`` module
 ---------------------

-This module contains functions that helps with visualizing an :class:`Experiment`.
+This module contains functions that plot the scalars of a tensorboard log using ``matplotlib``.

-.. automodule:: athena.visualizations.experiment
+.. automodule:: athena.visualizations.scalars
    :members:
    :undoc-members:
    :show-inheritance: